This is part five of a seven part series.

 My wife and I had a cookout at her parent’s house and they began asking us if we’d like to buy their home when they moved.

-We respectfully declined and stated that while it was a beautiful home in an amazing area, we didn’t want it for us.
+We respectfully declined and stated that while it was a beautiful home (it truly is a beautiful home on great land) in an amazing area, we didn’t want it for us.

 This caught them off guard and her mom (the house was her parent’s home before her’s) began to explain how much the house meant to her.

 Then my wife dropped the bomb which inspired this post.
 She said, “It’s just a house.
 It’s just wood, nails, some screws, and a property that you grew up on.
-Those memories are great, but if you’re holding your present self back because you’re attached to this physical object, then you aren’t fully living at all.
+Those memories are great, but if you’re holding your present self back because you’re attached to this physical object, then you aren’t fully living.

 You’re held back because you’ve identified with this house, and that’s something I will never do, nor will I ever ask that of our kids.
 Hunter and I moved a lot while he was in the Navy and maybe it’s because of that, but I don’t view my house to be anything other than a temporary arrangement which we will change at some point in our future.